-On the day of each launch, Navy biologists placed three portable Sony Handicams DCR-SR100 video cameras on tripods that overlooked haul-out sites during the daytime (Fig. 3.2).
+Several hours before the nighttime launch, Navy biologists placed up to three portable Sony Handicams DCR-SR100 video cameras on tripods that overlooked haul-out sites (Fig. 3.2).
 The cameras were used in the nightshot mode, with infrared illuminators.
 For the Terrier-Lynx launches, two illuminators per camera were used.
-However, two illuminators did not provide a sufficient amount of light during the nighttime launches, so four illuminators per camera were used during the Terrier-Black Brant launch.
+However, two illuminators did not provide a sufficient amount of light during the nighttime launches, so four illuminators per camera were used during the Terrier-Black Brant launches.
 Vehicle and other sounds detected by the microphones built into these cameras were also recorded.
 These audio data were used during behavioral analyses (e.g., to confirm the exact time when the vehicle passed), but were uncalibrated and not of sufficient quality to provide launch sound information.